6x10tothe23rd/Persistent-Convo-Agent-Multi-Endpoint/README.md

 }
 ```

 ## Usage

+After completing the setup, you can run the `bot_base.py` script to start the bot and connect it to your Discord server.

+Feel free to explore the code in `bot_base.py` and modify it to suit your needs.
+## Usage

 This Discord bot is designed to be versatile and adaptable, making it simple to use in various scenarios.
 To interact with the bot, simply send a message in a text channel where the bot has been granted permission to read and send messages.
 The bot will process your message and generate a response using the GPT-4 or GPT-3.5 Turbo language models.
 It maintains context across conversations and can handle multiple conversation streams simultaneously.